ceshm/komorebi/README.md

 # Komorebi

-OpenGL rendering engine using LWJGL3 and GLFW.
+OpenGL graphics engine using LWJGL3 and GLFW.

 ## Testing